Women in 1940s Spain: Women's rights and feminism

 Most women in the 1940s were not politically active, involved with guerrilla groups or militants.
-They were women dealing with hardship, poverty and the imposition of gender norms that imposed on their every day lives.
-Their process of coping and surviving often made their personal activities intersect with activism as they subtly challenged the regime and limits imposed by the regime.
+They were women dealing with hardship, poverty and the imposition of gender norms that imposed on their everyday lives.
+Their process of coping and surviving often made their personal activities intersect with activism as they subtly challenged the limits imposed by the regime.

 The 1940s saw the emergence of the chicas topolino.
 Named after an Italian car, women in this movement wore wedge shoes with cork soles, skirts worn a little longer than the knee, nylon stockings and tight dresses.
 They went to dances and smoked.
-They desired to go to Chicote and smoke American cigarettes.
-They tried to imitate famous actresses like Amparo Rivelles, Concha Monte, Irene Dunne or Myrna Loy.
-They were most prominent on the Catalan coast, where they also scandalized people by wearing bikinis.
-In their day, this group of middle class girls and women were the Spanish feminists of the 1970s.
+They wanted to go to the Chicote and smoke American cigarettes.
+They tried to imitate famous actresses of this period such as Amparo Rivelles, Concha Monte, Irene Dunne or Myrna Loy.
+They were most prominent on the Catalan coast, where they were scandalized for wearing bikinis.
+In this period, these chicas Topolino are considered to be the Spanish feminists of 1940s Spain.